Last Updated on May 25, 2021 by Elevate Digital

 First of all, let’s address the main question…

-Does PPC directly affect your organic rankings?
+Does PPC directly affect your SEO and organic rankings?

 No, PPC or paid advertising will not directly impact your organic rankings.
 However, by running ads or sponsoring genuinely useful and sharable content; you can amplify your chances of generating backlinks and social shares.
 All of which can impact your SEO and organic rankings.

 Here’s how to use paid advertising in a way that can actually increase your organic ranking over time.